P-K-W/Masters-Thesis/spatial_heterogeneity_measures/Readme.md

-This folder stores the python code for deriving quantitative spatial measures.
+This folder stores the python code for deriving quantitative spatial heterogeneity measures.